14113p/comp0035_cw1_2021-22/comp0035_coursework1.md

 ## Definition of the business need
 ### Problem definition
+    The purpose is to investgate the relationship between movie's commercial/critical success and other variables such as length, genre, budget.
+    The app will serve as a market understanding tool and a reference point in popculture discussions
 ### Target audience
+    Movie Journalists,
+    Filmmakers looking for commercial success,
+    Normal people for entertainment/curiosity purposes
 ### Questions to be answered using the dataset
+    Is there a common attribute that the most succesful movies share?
+    How does the film's popularity change over time?

 ### Suggested web app